opensearch-project/documentation-website/_ml-commons-plugin/remote-models/connectors.md

 ### Cohere connector

-The following is an example request to create a standalone Cohere connector:
+You can use the following example request to create a standalone Cohere connector:

 ```json
 POST /_plugins/_ml/connectors/_create